 The texture of the coconut tapioca pudding should be slightly thick and creamy.

 Choose a firm, but ripe bananas.
 Traditionally, Saba bananas are used, which is a cross between a standard banana and plantains.

 * Tapioca Pearls or Sago Pearls:

-Tapioca pearls are similar to sago pearls, and are used in essentially the same way.
-You can find them in most Asian Supermarket (such as Lulu or Carrefour in Dubai).
+Tapioca pearls are similar to sago pearls and are used essentially the same way.
+You can find them in most Asian supermarkets (such as Lulu or Carrefour in Dubai).

 There are different ways to cook tapioca pearls and the cooking time varies depending on the pearl size.
 The bigger pearls take longer to cook, but we added them anyway for enhanced texture.

 To cook Tapioca Pearls: In a pot of boiling water, add the Tapioca Pearls.
-Then, continue on medium heat, stirring at 15 min. interval until 80% translucent before turning off fire.
+Then, continue on medium heat, stirring at 15 min. interval until 80% translucent before turning off the fire.
 Remove from heat and leave to cool.
 Check and taste the tapioca pearl if it’s chewy, tender with no white center.
 Drain and rinse well to remove the excess starch and set aside for the coconut pudding.
-If cooking you’re using big pearls, consider soaking over night to expedite the cooking.
+If you’re using big size pearls, consider soaking overnight to expedite the cooking.

 If you do make this, share and tag your photo with #yvetteteas on Instagram!